 Myth #5: There is only one type of Yoga.
 Did you know that the DAHLC offers more than 5 types of yoga classes?
 You can choose from Adaptive, Essential, Experienced, Challenge, Warm Yoga and more!
 With yoga, there really is something for everyone; young to old, beginner to experienced, non-flexible to flexible, and so on.
 We will go into the details of each level throughout this month!

-We hope we busted a few myths you had about yoga, and we encourage you to become a Yogi with Lori and participate in one of our yoga classes - bring a friend if it makes you feel more comfortable!
-Here is our list of drop-in yoga classes we are currently offering.
-We also have private yoga sessions available and can call our front desk to set up a time that works for you (507-266-4688).
+We hope we busted a few myths you had about yoga, and we encourage you to become a Yogi with Lori and participate in one of our yoga classes!
+Here is our list of fitness classes we are currently offering.